Funding & Admissions

 • Capacity within the provision

 Not all referrals can be accepted.
-Decisions are made in partnership with commissioning bodies to ensure placements are safe and appropriate.
+Decisions are made collaboratively with commissioning bodies to ensure placements are appropriate, safe and in the best interests of the learner.

 Who Can Refer